waku-org/pm/draft-roadmap/create_chat_sdk_mvp.md

 For library ChatSDK:
 - U3.
 Minimal example of the ChatSDK is no more than 25 lines of code.

-- S3. library can be used in Go applications.
+- S3. library can be used in Go applications; available on pkg.go.dev.
-- S4. library can be used in Rust applications
+- S4. library can be used in Rust applications; import via git path.

 **Checklist**:
 - [ ] Specs: link to specs and/or API definition